IST-VOXEL/voxel-website/about.md

 header:
   overlay_image: /assets/images/banner.jpg

-excerpt: "Advancing ultrafast science, laser-plasma interaction, and X-ray diagnostics."
+excerpt: "Advancing ultrafast science and shaping the future of X-ray imaging."
 ---

 ## VUV to X-rays Experiments with Light